reframejs/reframe/readme.md

 > With Reframe you can create dynamics apps, static apps, and hybrid apps.

-Changing between one of these app types merely means to add/remove `htmlStatic: true`/`domStatic: true` to your page configs.
+Changing the type of your app is merely a matter of adding/removing `htmlStatic: true`/`domStatic: true` to your page configs.

-> With Reframe you can start writing your app and later decide the type of your app.
+> With Reframe you can start writing your app and only later decide the type of your app.

 <br/>